carldata/tsengine/README.md

 The program written in FlowScript is executed by runtime which provide base functions for the script.
 Basic runtime implementation provides only few functions, which doesn't communicate with the OS.

-Projects which want to use FlowScript and given scripts written in this language more power will extend runtime with custom functions.
+Projects which want to use FlowScript and give scripts written in this language more power will extend runtime with custom functions.

 This language is intended for use cases like:

  * Add script to convert units in Time Series during data exports
- * Merging 2 Time Series.
+ * Merging 2 Time Series to create new Series

 ## Build